 SATToSE is the Seminar Series on Advanced Techniques & Tools for Software Evolution.
-Its 15th edition will take place at the University of Salerno's Computer Science department in Fisciano (Salerno, Italy) on June 12-14, 2023.
+Its 15th edition will occur at the University of Salerno's Computer Science department in Fisciano (Salerno, Italy) on June 12-14, 2023.
 Past editions of SATToSE saw presentations on software visualization techniques, tools for co-evolving various software artifacts, their consistency management, runtime adaptability, context awareness, and empirical results about software evolution.
 SATToSE will host invited talks, paper presentations, and tutorials, fostering interactions among participants and stimulating lively debates and discussions around the topics of interest of the event.
 We expect attendees to be active participants and not just passive listeners.

 Please find us on the web: [http://sattose.org/2023]